usamabhatti3492/Home-SOC-Lab/README.md

 # Home SOC Lab — Detecting a Brute-Force RDP Attack

-A small home lab simulating a real security incident end-to-end: attack, detection, investigation, and reporting — mirroring the workflow of a SOC analyst.
+A small home lab simulating a real security incident end-to-end: attack, detection, investigation, and reporting, mirroring the workflow of a SOC analyst.

 ## Tools Used
 Splunk Free · VirtualBox · Kali Linux · Windows 10 · Hydra